bensutherland/salp_anon_to_salp/README.md

 This will use the recent high-density genetic map of S. fontinalis (Sutherland et al. 2016) in combination with anonymous markers.
 B) Combine the positioned markers with Fst values and plot in a GWAS figure.

+Clone this repo, run all code from within the main repo

 ### Input Data
 Put the following data into `02_data`
 From: `https://academic.oup.com/gbe/article-lookup/doi/10.1093/gbe/evw262`
+Download the supplemental files and take the following file
 * Sfon Map file: `additional_fileS3_sfon_female_map.txt`

 From: `https://doi.org/10.6084/m9.figshare.5051821.v1`
 * Salp sequence file: `salp_tags.csv`
 * Sfon genetic map information: `LG_plot.RData`
+* Salp outliers file: `94snps-outliers_2016-11-11.txt`
+* Fst values (all markers): `Fst_6147SNPs_2016-11-11.txt`

 ### A. Prepare Data